metno/emep-ctm/User_Guide.md

 to help users wishing to understand or change the model in terms of domains, outputs, chemistry, etc.

-The main documentation for the EMEP/MSC-W model is an article pulished in Atmospheric Chemistry and Physics in 2012.
+The main documentation for the EMEP/MSC-W model is an article published in Atmospheric Chemistry and Physics in 2012.
 This article will be referred to as Simpson et al. (2012) in this manual.